 X Use social media to push your products or services

 Most customers use social media daily.
 Right now, this connectivity is what keeps many people sane.
 Be sensitive in your choice of posts.
 Mix serious COVID-19 info with light-hearted and encouraging posts.

-“If your children’s school hasn’t yet reopened, we’ve created a list of games you can play at home with them.
+“Schools closed?
+We’ve created a list of games you can play at home with your kids.
 Let’s make this challenging time a memorable one with lots of fun activities your kids will want to do again and again.”

 Step 7: Be authentic

 √ Stay true to yourself and your brand